 |Fairchild and Esty, photo @ Sara Krulwich|

 The mediocre: the Tommy (Patrick Wilson) and Jeff (Aasif Mandvi).
 I wonder what it would have been like had the originally announced Steven Pasquale not dropped out of the production.
 Wilson and Mandvi weren't bad but they were very bland and basic and just sort of there.
 Granted their characters aren't all that inherently interesting but they faded into the background.
 Wilson's lighter, grainy baritone couldn't match O'Hara's soprano and Mandvi was overpowered by Block.
+I have seen Patrick Wilson in other things and loved them (Oklahoma in 2002, the HBO miniseries of Angels in America where he plays an incredible Joe) so I think this role just wasn't a good fit for him?
 Sara Esty (Jean) was a good dancer but acting-wise was also vacant.
 It was good to have veteran actors like Dakin Matthews (who played Joe in Waitress) in smaller roles.

 |Asaf Mandvi, Patrick Wilson, Dakin Matthews and Kelli O'Hara photo @ Joan Marcus|